Chr1sC0de/CGALUnwrapper/README.md

 Historical versions of boost can be obtained from the [boost version history](https://www.boost.org/users/history/) page.
 So that CMake can locate the necessary folders the `BOOST_INCLUDEDIR=<boostDev>` and `BOOST_LIBRARYDIR=<boostDev>/libs` environment variables must be set,

 Versions of Eigen can be directly downloaded from the [home page](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+For Eigen to be visible to CMake we require the `EIGEN3_INCLUDE_DIR=<eigenDev>` to be set.

 VTK releases can be found on the VTK [downloads page](https://vtk.org/download/).
 The following video shows how to [compile VTK with Visual Studio](https://www.youtube.com/watch?v=IgvbhyDh8r0) for windows.
+For VTK to be visible to CMake we require `VTK_DIR=<vtkBuild>` to be set, where `<vtkBuild>` is the location of the location of the folder which contains the `VTKConfig.cmake` file.

 ## Compiling Code